 \section{Introduction}

 Understanding 3D scenes is essential for interacting with the environment in robotic navigation~\cite{cadena2016slam, mur_artal_2017_orbslam2}, autonomous driving~\cite{geiger2012kitti, sun2020waymo}, and augmented reality~\cite{klein2007ptam, izadi2011kinectfusion}.
 Traditional approaches, however, are constrained to a fixed set of object categories defined at training time~\cite{qi2017pointnet, choy2019minkowski, thomas2019kpconv}, limiting their applicability to open-world scenarios.
-Thanks to recent advances in vision-language models~\cite{radford2021clip, jia2021align}, open-vocabulary methods~\cite{vild2021, detic2022,openscene2023} enable querying and interacting with the 3D scene through natural language, and recognizing unseen object categories without retraining.
+Thanks to recent advances in vision-language models~\cite{radford2021clip, jia2021align}, open-vocabulary methods~\cite{vild2021, detic2022, openscene2023} enable querying and interacting with 3D scenes through natural language, and recognizing unseen object categories without requiring retraining.

-While classical 3D understanding works operate on point clouds or meshes derived from 3D sensors, recent neural scene representations such as NeRFs~\cite{mildenhall2020nerf} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} have emerged as a compelling alternative.
+While classical 3D understanding methods operate on point clouds or meshes derived from 3D sensors, recent neural scene representations, such as NeRFs~\cite{mildenhall2020nerf} and 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d}, have emerged as a compelling alternative.
 They not only enable high-quality rendering from novel viewpoints but also facilitate semantic reasoning, as appearance and geometry are encoded jointly.
-Thus, open-vocabulary reasoning has recently been extended to rendered 3D scenes~\cite{kerr2023lerf, qin2024langsplat}, enabling new semantic interactions in 3D environments.
-Initially explored with NeRFs~\cite{kerr2023lerf,engelmann2024opennerf}, the efficiency and explicit nature of 3DGS simplified the integration of semantic features, determining its widespread adoption~\cite{qin2024langsplat,wu2024opengaussian,drsplat25,cheng2024occam}.
+Thus, open-vocabulary reasoning has recently been grounded in neural 3D scene representations~\cite{kerr2023lerf, qin2024langsplat}, enabling new semantic interactions in 3D environments.
+Initially explored with NeRFs~\cite{kerr2023lerf,engelmann2024opennerf}, the efficiency and explicit nature of 3DGS simplified the integration of semantic features, contributing to its widespread adoption~\cite{qin2024langsplat,wu2024opengaussian,drsplat25,cheng2024occam}.

 At the core of these approaches lies the challenge of embedding reliable semantic and language features into the 3D representation.
 Current methods rely on powerful off-the-shelf 2D foundation models, such as SAM~\cite{kirillov2023sam} and CLIP~\cite{radford2021clip}, which produce 2D feature maps that must be lifted to 3D and aggregated across views.
 Proper aggregation is critical for accurate 3D segmentation.